|Elliott Sound Products||AN-001|

 This rectifier is something of an oddity, in that it is not really a precision rectifier, but it is full wave.
 It is an interesting circuit - sufficiently so that it warranted inclusion even if no-one ever uses it.
 This rectifier was used as part of an oscillator [ 4 ] and is interesting because of its apparent simplicity and wide bandwidth even with rather pedestrian opamps.

 A simulation using TL072 opamps indicates that even with a tiny 5mV peak input signal (3.5mV RMS) the frequency response extends well past 10kHz but for low level signals serious amplitude non-linearity can be seen.
 The original article didn't even mention the rectifier, and no details were given at all.
 However, I have been able to determine the strengths and weaknesses by simulation.
 Additional weaknesses may show up in use of course.
+A reader has since pointed out something I should have seen (but obviously did not) - R3 should not be installed.
+Without R3, linearity is far better than expected.

 Figure 10 - Simple Precision Full Wave Rectifier